 Your disability insurance rates are mainly based on age, health, plan selections and occupation.

-A pre-existing condition can be determined by an insurance company as any problem that you have received medical advice on, sought treatment on or took medication for.
+A pre-existing condition is any health issue you’ve received medical advice on, sought treatment on or took medication for.
 Some of the most common pre-existing conditions include: